How to Make Family Reading Time Special: Ultimate Guide

 I know you want to connect with your children in peaceful and meaningful ways, no matter your circumstances, I have a system that can work for any family.
 It’s not hard.
 All it takes is 30 minutes a day.
 The last 30 minutes, so it’s easy to fit into any schedule!

-Take the 30 Minutes for 30 Days Challenge and see what the habit of family story time can do for your family!
+Take the 30 Minutes for 30 Days Challenge and see what the habit of family reading time can do for your family!

 Why Story Time?